FernandoBuGu/JavaFX/README.md

 # JavaFX_apps
-JavaFX applications examples: calculator, login, files browser...
+Simple JavaFX applications: calculator, login, files browser, progress indicator...

 Each folder is an application.
 Inside each application, there is a Main.java file that can be exected, for instance in Eclipse, and the application will popup in a new window.